WASdev/sample.javaee7.servlet.nonblocking/README.md

 5. Deploy the sample into Liberty server.
 Right click on the project and select *Run As -> Run on Server* option.
 Find and select the Liberty profile server and press *Finish*.
 6. Go to: [http://localhost:9080/sample.javaee7.servlet.nonblocking/](http://localhost:9080/sample.javaee7.servlet.nonblocking/)

-NOTE: Depending on your local configuration, you may get some compilation errors related to JSP when importing the sample, this is a know problem, you can ignore the jsp errors, or disable the jsp validator in the *project properties >> validation* menu.

 ## Running with Maven

 This project can be build with [Apache Maven](http://maven.apache.org/).
 The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.